pcibraro/rbac-auth-netcore/README.md

 ## Anatomy of the JWT access token

-If everything is configured correctly, any access token issued by Auth0 for our API should look like the one below,
+If everything is configured correctly, any access token issued by Auth0 for our API should look like the one below when you authenticate with any user in the **meteorologist** role,

 ```json
 {